TheBlad768/Sonic-Clean-Engine-S.C.E.-/README.md

 ## FAQ

+#### How do I add levels from previous Sonic games?

 - If you want to convert levels from previous Sonic games, you have to use [LevelConverter](https://info.sonicretro.org/LevelConverter) from [SonLVL](https://info.sonicretro.org/SonLVL).
 Then change the layout format using [Layout converter](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/tree/flamedriver/Utilities/Layout).

+#### How do I make different text for Title Card?

 - If you want to make a different text for Title Card, you need to create a file of letters from [List.unc](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/tree/flamedriver/Objects/Main/Title%20Card/KosinskiPM%20Art/Levels).
 This will be loaded before the level starts.
 You don't have to add the letters **'ENOZ' (ZONE)** because those letters are already in VRAM.
 Then you have to create a mapping of your zone name in [Map - Title Card.asm](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/tree/flamedriver/Objects/Main/Title%20Card/Object%20Data).

+#### Where can I find other SMPS music?

 - If you want to use other SMPS music you can use [Valley Bell's SMPS Research](https://forums.sonicretro.org/index.php?threads/valley-bells-smps-research.32473) or [vgm2smps](https://github.com/Ivan-YO/vgm2smps/releases).

+#### Why don't mappings use MapMacros?

+- Unfortunately, not all programs support MapMacros, so I wanted to maintain compatibility with older programs.
+I don't want to just throw away **SonMapEd**.
+But there is support for MapMacros here, and you can use it if you want.

 ## The Macro Assembler AS issues